maxwellherron5/AlmostC-Compiler/README.md

 This project is to be used to compile and run Micro-C programs.
 It is to be comprised of four main packages:

 1. scanner
 2. parser
+3. symboltable
-3. semantic analyzer
+4. semantic analyzer
-4. code generator
+5. code generator
+6. compiler

 In its current state, only the scanner, recognizer, and symbol table are written.
 However, the symbol table is not yet integrated with the recognizer.
 To run the scanner, follow these steps: